lsst-sitcom/sitcomtn-026/index.rst

 ============

 The AuxTel CCD has been successfully operated at Cerro Pachon and is taking astronomical spectra and images.
-During start-up, the WREB board which drives the CCD had an issue where it sometimes powered up in a state where the parallel clocks were disabled.
-In this case the CCD does not function.
-A workaround was developed which is documented here.
-We believe this workaround is no longer needed, since a change to the power-up sequence appears to have fixed this problem.
-However, until we are sure that the problem is fixed, it is a good idea to check that the board is operating properly as documented here.
 This document details the power-up and power-down sequences to make sure the CCD operates.
-Note that once the WREB Seq.
-Power has been powered up in the “good” state, it remains in the good state as long as power is applied.
-Therefore, ideally we should try to keep the WREB board SEQ Power powered up at all times.
-However, if the Seq Power is powered down for any reason, this document describes how to get it operating again.
 This assumes that you are operating within the LSST-WAP network at Cerro Pachon or in La Serena, although this can be run from outside using VPN.

 Getting Started